-In accordance with Rule 4.1(3) of the External Audit Part of the PRA Rulebook for Solvency II firms we are required to consider whether the Other Information is materially inconsistent with our knowledge obtained in the audit of the relevant elements of the Solvency and Financial Condition report and the Company's statutory financial statements.
+In accordance with Rule 4.1(3) of the External Audit Part of the PRA Rulebook for Solvency II firms we are required to consider whether the Other Information is materially inconsistent with our knowledge obtained in the audit of the relevant elements of the Solvency and Financial Condition report.
 If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.